I’ve been using an editorial calendar for as long as I can remember.

 Once you’ve published a post you can see how many social media shares it’s received on Facebook, LinkedIn, Pinterest and Google+.

 The total shares are also shown in the calendar view on each blog post.

 I use the Top Content Report to discover posts that could gain a little more exposure.

 I then set up CoSchedule to share at least one post from my archives per day on the social media networks.

-I also use the analytics to determine the types of posts that do well on social media so that I can tweak my future writing schedule.
+The analytics can help you determine the types of posts that do well on social media so that you can tweak your future writing schedule.

 CoSchedule has a chrome extension which allows you to share curated content to all your connected social profiles.

 I used to use Buffer and sometimes HootSuite to do this but since I started using CoSchedule, I now use it almost exclusively to curate articles and quotes.

 The extension automatically pulls through blog post headlines and header images.